Font Utilities¶

 fs(n) — Font Size Helper¶

-Adjusts font size relative to the current base size from rcParams.
+Adjusts font size relative to the current base size from your active style.
+This keeps your typography consistent when switching between presets or output formats.

 Signature: